The Trouble With Trending

 It has become our regular practice to find out what time our client’s competitors air What’s Trending, and we sometimes get ratings results counter-programming it with killer content.

-You can make your trending-stories feature a strength instead of a weakness.
-Here are guidelines to consider for content, execution, and infusing your character through the segment.
+You can make your trending topics feature a strength instead of a weakness.
+Here are guidelines to consider for content, execution, and infusing your character through the segment:

 Choose universal stories that work regardless of celebrity.
 There are more “who-cares” stars than ever.
-A news story about robbers stealing two dogs and shooting the dog walker is universally compelling even if you do not care about the people involved.
-That breaking news involved Lady Gaga’s French bulldogs but the story would still be A+ if the dogs belonged to Snoop Dogg, AOC, or to an average person in your town.
+A news story about robbers stealing two dogs would still be A+ if the dogs belonged to Snoop Dogg, AOC, or an average person in your town.

 Consider super-short bulletins.
 Audiences have a strong interest in local news, but the stories often do not need much airtime to tell well.
 We worked with a Victoria, BC show that aired News In 140 Characters hourly.
 Three headlines in 17 seconds – with production and sound clips – and it was great!